korilium/Peccon.jl/docs/src/man/Theory.md

 ### Recommendations of usage
 Never use this tool for individual stock picking and never but then also never rely *only* on the MPT.
 Always do your due diligence before creating your portfolio and again this is no way or form financial advice.

 So why should you use this tool and for what purpose?
 It is highly recommended to use this tool with exchange traded funds (ETF) as these products are already substantially diversified and issue two of the MPT is therefore greatly diminished.
 Also, the structural risk that certain ETF are exposed is difficult the estimate and the MPT can help you gain insights into which ETF have less or more risk compared to the returns they offer.
-Lastly, MPT also works better if you invest in all assets classes as each class has risks of a different nature and you are then therefore not fully exposed to one particular kind of risk.
+Lastly, MPT also works better if you invest in all assets classes as each class has risks of a different nature.
+MPT does not take that into account and you therefore have to de it yourself.
+You also are less exposed to one particular kind of risk.

 To know which portfolio weights you should apply, you have to understand your risk preference.
-If you do not want to take a lot of risk, it is beneficial to look at optimal portfolio's with low value in $P$.
+If you do not want to take a lot of risk, it is beneficial to look at optimal portfolio's with low values in $P$.
 The reverse is true for people who are risk seeking.

 ## to be developed